Most beginners don’t struggle with Linux commands.

 Most system commands come from here.

-Contains kernel and files required to boot the system.
+Contains kernel and boot files.

 Represents hardware devices as files.